-Requ uirement of local authorities to: Assessment Evidence Significant Issues Areas for Improvement Lead 1.
-Ensuring decision makers receive objective and rigorous analysis of a variety of options indicating how intended outcomes would be achieved and including the risks associated with those options.
-Therefore ensuring best value is achieved however services are provided Fair.
+Requirement of local authorities to: Assessment Evidence Significant Issues Areas for Improvement Lead Ensuring decision makers receive objective and rigorous analysis of a variety of options indicating how intended outcomes would be achieved and including the risks associated with those options.
+Therefore ensuring best value is achieved however services are provided Good.
 All reports details options appraisals and risks associated with decisions.
+New Medium Term Financial Strategy adopted September 2022, which includes new affordability approach to assessing the financial implications of the corporate strategy and a Sustainability Plan for closing budget gaps.
+New approach sees MTFP updated and presented to members twice annually and to scenario model potential outcomes associated with key factors and impact of decisions.
 None.
-Implement recommendations in the Corporate Peer Review Action Plan associated with the development of a standardised project appraisal and affordability approach.
-Strategic Director and Section 151 Officer 2.
-Considering feedback from citizens and service users when making decisions about service improvements or where services are no longer required in order to prioritise competing demands within limited resources available including people, skills, land and assets and bearing in mind future impacts Fair.
-Statutory consultation on budget undertaken annually, could be widened to obtain views of service users.
-We follow statutory requirements for consultation and very often go above that in terms of community engagement.
-Ad-hoc approach to informal consultation in place and utilised.
-None.
-Wider engagement on the budget consultation for forthcoming year to be captured (as per B.1.)
-Head of Finance
+Considering feedback from citizens and service users when making decisions about service improvements or where services are no longer required in order to prioritise competing demands within limited resources Statutory consultation on budget undertaken annually was expended for the 2023/24 budget to obtain views of service users, withc.70 responses received.
+The responses were collated and presented to PFD and Council, with one change made None.